Ados43/OOSD/docs/_templates/ProjectTemplate.md

 #### Assumptions
 &nbsp;&nbsp;&nbsp;&nbsp; How much prerequisite knowledge is required to use the application?

+&nbsp;&nbsp;&nbsp;&nbsp; What IEEE and ISO recommendations should be applied in this project?

 ---
 ### PM-1.1.4 Change Requests
 | WP-ID | Change | Reason | Assigned Role | Affected Stakeholders | Date |